fiveshotsofespresso/servicenow_midserver/README.md

 ## Description

-This module configures and installs a ServiceNow MID Server on Windows 2012 R2 and Windows 2016 servers
+This Puppet module configures and installs a ServiceNow MID Server on Windows 2012 R2 and Windows 2016 servers

 ## Setup